ROBOTIS-GIT/emanual/docs/en/edu/bioloid/gp.md

 ### Downloading the Program

 - Program for type A is installed by default in CM-530.
-- You can find task codes and motion files for other actions on the [Default Program](#default-program) page.
+- You can find task codes and motion files for other actions on the [Download](#download) page.

 {% include en/parts/controller/cm510_530_turnon.md %}